 Design for Displacement (D4D) and Energy for End Users (E4E) Workshops

-Purpose and Aims
+Project Purpose and Aims

-After a series of field trips meeting with MIDIMAR, UNCHR, NGO’s and the refugees themselves in Nepal and Rwanda, to better understand energy needs and identify solutions, Professor Elena Gaura and Professor Heaven Crawley, along with other members of the HEED project identified potential energy intervention designs.
-These designs will be rolled out in all or some of the selected camps starting in January 2019 and completed by July 2019.
-Before the delivery of the energy invertion design project is introduced to the chosen camps, during October to December 2018 the HEED project showcased the items at a series of three D4D workshops.
+After a series of field trips meeting with MIDIMAR, UNCHR, NGO’s and the refugees themselves in Nepal and Rwanda, to better understand energy needs and identify solutions, Professor Elena Gaura and Professor Heaven Crawley, along with other members of the HEED project identified potential energy design interventions.The designs were implemented in the camps, starting in January 2019 and completed by July 2019.
+Before the delivery of the energy design design project was introduced to the chosen camps, during October to December 2018 the HEED project showcased the items at a series of D4D and E4E workshops.